Any UMF student with a physical, hearing, visual, medical, emotional or learning disability is eligible for services.

 Documentation Guidelines

-Students seeking accommodations at the University of Maine at Farmington must document a disability as defined by the Rehabilitation Act, Section 504 and the Americans with Disabilities Act.
-This documentation must be provided to the Learning Assistance Center (LAC) prior to receiving services.
-Students qualified under these laws are protected from discrimination in all University programs, activities, services and facilities.
+Students seeking accommodations at the University of Maine at Farmington should present with a documented disability as defined by the Rehabilitation Act, Section 504 and the Americans with Disabilities Act (1990/2008).
+This documentation should be provided to the Learning Access Center (LAC) prior to receiving services.
+Students qualified under these laws received protections from discrimination in all University programs, activities, services and facilities.

 Under these laws, an individual with a disability means any person who: